-Located 30 minutes southwest of Chicago, Lewis University is a comprehensive, Catholic university where the traditions of liberal learning and preparation for professional life give the university its educational identity and mission focus.
+Located 35 miles southwest of downtown Chicago, Lewis University is a comprehensive, Catholic university where the traditions of liberal learning and preparation for professional life give the university its educational identity and mission focus.

 Lewis provides more than 80 undergraduate majors and programs of study, 35 graduate programs, and accelerated programs for working adults through the Colleges of Arts and Sciences, Business, Education and Nursing and Health Professions.
 Premier programs include aviation, criminal/social justice, education, nursing, and business.
 Lewis is one of many schools sponsored by the De La Salle Christian Brothers with over 320 years of teaching experience in the Lasallian tradition.

 Founded in 1932 under the direction of the Chicago Archdiocese and Bishop Bernard J. Sheil, Lewis began as the Holy Name Technical School for boys.
 Aviation technology was the special emphasis of instruction and the origin of today’s highly regarded Department of Aviation.
 In 1952 the school was renamed the Lewis College of Science and Technology.
 In 1960, the De La Salle Christian Brothers - named after Saint John Baptist de La Salle, their founder and Patron Saint of Educators – assumed direction of the institution.
 Today, with growing enrollment, outstanding programs, experienced faculty and motivated students, Lewis University is recognized as one of the finest, mid-sized, comprehensive Catholic universities in the country.
 See a more detailed History.

 Private, co-educational, founded in 1932.

 Catholic and Lasallian.
 One of more than 60 universities worldwide sponsored by the De La Salle Christian Brothers.

-Main campus situated on 410 beautiful acres in Romeoville, Illinois just 30 minutes southwest of Chicago.
+Main campus situated on 410 beautiful acres in Romeoville, Illinois just 35 miles southwest of downtown Chicago.

 210 full-time.
 Student / faculty ratio is 13:1